EVP vs Employer Branding - What's The Difference?

 So, what exactly is an EVP?
 Think of it as the ingredients that make your company irresistible to job seekers and the secret sauce that makes your employees stay!
 It's the unique combination of benefits, rewards, and environment that your company can offer to its employees.
 EVP is all about answering the question, "Why should I choose this company over others?".

 Now, let's break it down a bit further.
 At its core, EVP is about more than just salary - however, that's important too.
-It includes all the elements that make your experience as an employee fulfilling and meaningful.Salary and compensation
+It includes these 7 elements that make the employee experience fulfilling and meaningful.Salary and compensation

 First off, let's talk about compensation.
 EVP includes competitive pay that reflects the skills and contributions you can bring to a company.
 But it's not just about the numbers on your payslip each month.
-It's about fair and transparent rewards that recognise your hard work and motivate you to excel.Flexible working options and benefits
+It's about fair and transparent rewards that recognise your hard work and motivate you to excel.Work environment

 And there’s more.
 Your EVP should highlight the perks, benefits and workplace environment that come with the job.
 From flexible working options such as flexitime, fully remote work and remote-first.
 And benefits like health insurance policies, extended annual leave policies, Work From Anywhere (WFA) schemes, and even employee discounts.
 A strong EVP makes sure that you're taken care of both inside and outside of the office.Company culture

 Of course, it's not all about the material stuff.
 Your EVP also includes having a supportive and inclusive company culture that values diversity, collaboration, and work-life balance.
-It's about having an environment where you feel respected, empowered, and encouraged to grow both personally and professionally.Progression and development
+It's about having an environment where you feel respected, empowered, and encouraged to grow both personally and professionally.Values & Mission

 Here’s another scenario.
 Imagine this, you're scrolling through your social media feed, and you come across a post from a company showcasing their company culture, passionate employees, and impactful work; it catches your attention.
 That is the power of a strong Employer Brand (EB).